 Your spouse, friend, parent, or child just came out to you… now what?

 You're likely filled with tons of questions, concerns, and mixed feelings, too many to count.
 Like, what exactly does it mean to be transgender or non-binary?
 What does this mean for my relationship?
 Or, where can I get support and accurate information about gender?

 You may have a wealth of feelings and thoughts arising:

-- excited for your loved one at the courage to live authentically;
+excited for your loved one at their courage to live authentically;

 fearful of what your loved one will experience in the world around them (harassment, persecution) and desires to protect and shelter them;

 anxious about how this may change your relationship with your loved one;